 However, as Figure 2 shows, there is still further to go before the sector even gets back to pre-pandemic levels, and even then, it has a lot of ground to make up relative to the wider market.

-In recent weeks, the sector has given up some of its relative outperformance.
+In recent weeks, for reasons we discuss later in this note, the sector has given up some of its relative outperformance.

 Figure 2: MSCI ACWI Financials relative to MSCI AC World